On Mother’s Day, what else besides flowers should we give our Moms?

 Why a Wreath or Necklace?

 Ask yourself this question.
 Has your mother ever taught you to be bad or foolish?
-It is because of a mothers wise teaching you to be good, that a wreath or necklace may be placed on you.
+It is because of a mothers wise teaching you to be good and wise, that a wreath or necklace may be placed on you.

 While some bad men or women in history have had ornaments placed on them in their lives, the adornments cannot compare in real value to what a mother will teach in her home to her child.